 4. On the Create Endpoint Service page, set the following parameters of the endpoint service and click OK.

-For this example, select Hangzhou Zone G. Then, click +Add Resource from Another Zone and select Hangzhou Zone K. For Hangzhou Zone G and Hangzhou Zone K, select the NLB instance created in Step 1 as the service resource.
+In this example, Hangzhou Zone G is selected.
+Then, click +Add Service Resource and select Hangzhou Zone K. For Hangzhou Zone G and Hangzhou Zone K, select the NLB instance created in Step 1 as the service resource.

 Step 5: Create an endpoint